michael-sumner/go-make-things/content/notes/ditching-cable.md

 I'd recommend upgrading to one of [Negear's AC routers](http://www.netgear.com/home/products/networking/wifi-routers/).
 Something in the AC1200 to AC1750 range should work well.

+However, if your house is big, you may find your wifi speeds drop in certain parts of your home (you can test this by visiting [fast.com](https://fast.com) while standing in various spots in your house).
+I recently upgraded to the [Netgear Orbi Mesh Network Router](https://www.netgear.com/orbi/default.aspx) and have been very happy with the results.

 If you're on FiOS, you *have* to use their router, because it converts their fiber-optic signal into something that can go through coaxial lines.

-But, if you're tech savvy and not too afraid of breaking things, you can [put it into bridge mode](http://www.hanselman.com/blog/SimplifyingYourNetworkWithABridgeMakingAnFIOsActionTecMI424WRANetworkBridge.aspx) (effectively turning off wifi on it and using it like a router) and connect it to a personal, better router.
+But, if you're tech savvy and not too afraid of breaking things, you can [put it into bridge mode](http://www.hanselman.com/blog/SimplifyingYourNetworkWithABridgeMakingAnFIOsActionTecMI424WRANetworkBridge.aspx).
+This turns off wifi on it and turns it into a dumb modem, letting you pass the signal through to your own better router.

-My house is a bit large, so I also added a NetGear range extender.